qmkDuran/Sick-Fits/README.md

 # Speed Shift
-A fullstack Ecommerce Website that allows the user to log in and purchase exotice vehicles for $0.01.
+A fullstack E-commerce Website that allows the user to log in and purchase exotice vehicles for $0.01.

 ## Link